SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback-speed-article.md

 ### Adjust the playback speed programmatically

-Playback speed information belongs to essential properties automatically published by a ``Player`` instance, as explained in <doc:state-observation>.
+Playback speed information belongs to essential properties automatically published by a ``Player`` instance, as explained in <doc:state-observation-article>.
 SwiftUI views observing a player instance will therefore be automatically redrawn when playback speed changes.

 You can adjust the speed at which content is played using the ``Player/setDesiredPlaybackSpeed(_:)`` method.
 As its name suggests this method only sets a desired speed.
 The actual speed might be limited by the content being played.
 The current effective playback speed can be queried with ``Player/effectivePlaybackSpeed``, while the available speed range can be retrieved from ``Player/playbackSpeedRange``.